cuongkane/blog/public/posts/2024/06/write_valuable_tests.md

 I will go through these following sections to address technique to write good tests that bring most valuable:
 - Foundational Attributes: 4 metrics to measure the test quality.
-- Kind of Tests: Does it exist a sort of test that could have all 4 attributes?
+- Ideal tests: Does it exist a sort of test that could have all 4 attributes?
--
+- Ideal architecture: Project architecture to facilitate writing ideal tests.
+- Good practices: Principle and practices to write good tests.

 ## Foundational Attributes
 In this section, I'll show you attributes to define a good test.